Pathways

 Click below to Order

 Conveys innovative and practical ways for conducting Solution-Oriented Brief Family Therapy with difficult adolescents and their families.
 Emphasizes how to build relationships, design therapeutic questions and experiments, be flexible in choosing therapeutic strategies, and improvise when necessary.
-Draws on the leading thinking in the field, while grounded in extensive clinical experience.
+Draws on the leading thinking in the field and is grounded in extensive clinical experience

 Learning Objectives: